Found 10 - 20 results of 56 programs matching keyword "wide field and planetary cameras"

 In this audio dispatch, correspondent Saffia Hossainzadeh describes her journey to her team's deep field site via a stop at Siple Dome station.
+In part one, hear about the difficulties involved in escorting 700 pounds of explosives through Antarctica.
+In this audio dispatch, correspondent Saffia Hossainzadeh describes her journey to her team's deep field site via a stop at Siple Dome station.
 In part two, hear about our combat-style landing at Siple Dome’s remote air strip.
 In the summer of 2008, the only helicopter in Kangerlussuaq, Greenland, was effectively grounded by a diamond company, leaving scientists and logistics coordinators to frantically rearrange their field plans.
 For two days Summit Camp, Greenland experienced strong winds and blowing snow, making work, and even walking around camp, difficult.
 Glaciologist and Ice Stories correspondent Nadine Quintana Krupinski gives us a brief tour of her deep field camp on the West Antarctic Ice Sheet.
 NASA's Mars Exploration Rovers, Spirit and Opportunity, have long outlived their life expectancy of three months.
 Join us as we sum up the rover data and explain how this information changes our view of Mars.
 We update on the week's exciting events on Mars and talk about what NASA has planned for future missions to the Red Planet.
 How do JPL scientists and engineers talk to the MERs and how do we receive those amazing pictures in return?
 Find out how, and get the latest updates in this webcast.
 With two rovers on Mars, we update you on the latest findings.
 This week, hear (and see!) more about a tool called Mini-TES, which helps us learn about rocks on Mars.
 With two rovers on Mars, we'll update you on all the latest findings.
 This week, learn more about the Rock Abrasion Tool (RAT).
-With two rovers on Mars, we'll update you on the latest findings.
-This week we hear about Spirit Rover's memory problems, the possibility of water on Mars, and about other missions to the Red Planet.